sternmotor/borgserver/features.md

 Data persistence is achieved by mapping local directories - you may want to use volumes as recommended.

+**NOTE: I will assume that you know, what a ssh-key is and how to generate & use it.
+If not, you might want to start here: [Arch Wiki][archwiki]**

 At first, on docker host where borgserver is running initiate basic directory structure for ssh keys: